To Prospective Students

 What We Do

 Concretely, we do research at the intersection of imaging (optics + image sensors), cognition/perception (psychophysics and computational modeling), and computer systems (computer architecture and programming model).
+A common tool underlying many of our explorations is deep learning.

 Below is a partial list of things that we are currently exploring: